PHES-ODM/PHES-ODM-Mapper/id_generator.md

 1. *General Configuration File*: Specifies some general settings, such as which slot is the primary key for each class.
 2. *Code Configuration File*: Species the Python code that is executed to generate the IDs or values of the various slots.

+The location of these files within a conversion module are specified in the module configuration file ([Custom Modules](custom_modules.md)).
 See below for details of both files.

 ## General Configuration File